Dr Paul Atherton is a successful, serial, technology entrepreneur who focuses on start up companies from UK universities.

 Paul was a Non Executive Director of Imperial Innovations from 2004 until 2014 helping it raise several hundred million pounds for investment in UK technology start ups.

 Paul is Chairman of Sussex Place Ventures – the London Business School Venture Fund.

-He is co-founder of Nexeon Limited (Li-ion battery materials) and is Chairman of its Scientific Advisory Board.
+He is co-founder of Nexeon Limited (silicon anodes for Li-ion batteries) and is Chairman of its Scientific Advisory Board.